-Rose has almost twenty years of experience in leading Community Projects in Mayo.
+Rose has over two decades of experience in leading Community Projects in Mayo.
 She works towards an alternative vision to address social and economic exclusion and health inequality.

 Passionate about Rural Ireland, Rose strives to put issues affecting the West front and centre of the Oireachtas.
 After spending over a decade in London before returning to Ireland, Rose prioritises the equalisation of rights for Irish Citizens regardless of where they live.
 In particular she is to the forefront in the fight to secure presidential voting rights for Irish Citizens in the North and abroad as well as advocating for the undocumented Irish in the US.